Agent Discovery

 - Provides value in secure, disconnected, or automated deployment environments

-We recommend embedding Agent Detail metadata directly into container images during the build process.
-The BeeAI Platform follows this best practice by storing standardized metadata in container image labels, which:
+We recommend embedding Agent Manifest metadata directly into container images during builds.
+The BeeAI Platform stores standardized metadata in container image labels, which:

 - Ensures metadata consistency throughout the deployment lifecycle